pranavgaikwad/mig-ui/deploy/README.md

 Ansible and the `openshift` python module are required to be installed prior to running the deploy script, which uses ansible and the openshift extensions.

+Migration controller needs to be deployed on the host cluster before deploying mig ui.

 ## Deploy Instructions

 There are 3 main steps to configuring your environment to use the CAM UI: